dterrero/causal-budget-law/README.md

 1. **Operational Foundations** – express every measurable relation through energy and power rather than geometry.
 2. **Empirical Consistency** – reproduce all tested predictions of relativity and QED.
-3. **Unified Quantization** – derive quantum mechanics and gravity from causal energy flow.
+3. **Unified Quantization** – derive quantum mechanics and gravity from quantum energy flow.
 4. **Predictive Departures** – identify regimes (strong-field, ultra-fast, or quantum-coherent) where measurable deviations may appear.

 ---